Bar Harbor Attractions

 One of the best ways to explore downtown Bar Harbor is on foot.
 A historic walking tour of Bar Harbor starts in the Village Green and guides you past 25 structures, including some of the city’s elegant mansions, churches and municipal buildings.
 The best part?
 The tour only includes three rights and three lefts, making it hard to get lost.
 The tour ends back at the Village Green.

 Experience The Arts in Bar Harbor

 Bar Harbor, Maine has long been renowned as a premier artist community, starting from its earliest days when Thomas Cole and Frederic Church captured the world's imagination with their paintings of Bar Harbor's distinctive landscape.
 It was these paintings that began Bar Harbor's rise to prominence as a summer destination for society's elite.
 Today, Bar Harbor is home to several art galleries as well as annual music and fine arts festivals.
-Contact our "Consider it Done" agents to learn more about Bar Harbor art events that coincide with your vacation dates.

 Discover the Unique History & Culture of Coastal Maine

 While Bar Harbor isn't the largest city, it definitely has its share of notable history and a unique coastal culture that deserves to be celebrated.
 Guests looking to learn more about island's rich heritage should start at the Abbe Museum.
 Located just half a mile from our downtown hotel in Bar Harbor, the Abbe Museum features a variety of exhibitions and educational programs for visitors of all ages.